-Parent consent is required pursuant to IDEA and FERPA.

-- See section on Special Education Records: Access and Accessibility for further information in this regard. - Parental consent is not required before reviewing existing data as part of an evaluation or a reevaluation, or administering a test or other evaluation that is administered to all students unless, before administration of that test or evaluation, consent is required of the parents of all students. - > Parental consent is required for a Functional Behavioral Assessment (FBA).
+- Parent consent is required pursuant to IDEA and The Family Educational Rights and Privacy Act (FERPA). - Parental consent is not required before reviewing existing data as part of an evaluation or a reevaluation, or administering a test or other evaluation that is administered to all students unless, before administration of that test or evaluation, consent is required of the parents of all students. - Parental consent is required for a Functional Behavioral Assessment (FBA).